realmagicgreen/magicgreen-jekyll/_topics/services/green-school-bali.md

 ---
 Founded and conceived by John and Cynthia Hardy in 2006, Green School opened in 2008 with 90 students and a tailor-made campus that emerged from the jungle and rice fields.
 Since then it has grown to approximately 400 students.

-It uses some renewable energy sources, including micro-hydro power[5] from a "hydroelectric vortex",[6] and solar power.
+It uses some renewable energy sources, including micro-hydro power from a "hydroelectric vortex", and solar power.

 The campus is designed around the principles of an organic permaculture system, and the students cultivate an organic garden as part of their learning activities.